August 25: Today in Royal History

 August 25, 1942 – Death of Prince George, Duke of Kent, son of King George V of the United Kingdom and brother of King George VI of the United Kingdom, when a military plane taking him to Iceland, crashed in Scotland, buried at the Royal Burial Ground, Frogmore in Windsor, England

 Prince George, Duke of Kent was the father of Queen Elizabeth II’s first cousins Prince Edward, Duke of Kent, Princess Alexandra of Kent, and Prince Michael of Kent.
 On August 25, 1942, just six weeks after the birth of his youngest child, George boarded a Royal Air Force plane in Scotland, headed for Iceland.
 The plane crashed near Dunbeath, Caithness in Scotland, killing all except for one person aboard.
 There is much speculation as to the nature of this trip.
-While officially it was a standard visit to troops in Iceland, there are allegations and suggestions that it was some sort of “secret mission”.
+While officially it was a standard visit to troops in Iceland, there are allegations and suggestions that it was a “secret mission”.
 The Duke’s body was found with a briefcase handcuffed to his wrist, full of 100 kroner notes.
 These had no value in Iceland at the time.

 Unofficial Royalty: Prince George, Duke of Kent